CsAlgorithm/TPP-parameterized-algorithms/README.md

 We compared our parameterized algorithm of TPP-S1 with the algorithm introduced in [Models for a traveling purchaser problem with additional side-constraints.
 Luis Gouveia, Ana Paias].
 The original algorithm in this article is designed for TPP-S2, we can modify it to fit the TPP-S1 just by setting the parameter D to infinity.
 Note that parameter D controls a limit on the number of items bought per market.

 The source code of our experiment of TPP-S2 is in the folder /TPP_S1.
+Our parameterized algorithm A_k is in the subfolder /A_k_TPP_S1, and the algorithm GPSV is in the subfolder /GPSV_TPP_S1.

 Arguments: FileName M K Q